 that, by listening faithfully to your only Son,

 we may be your children in name and in truth.

 We ask this in the name of Jesus, the Lord.

 A thought for Liturgy planners: Celebrate baptism during Mass today or some Sunday.
-RITE: Opening dialogue and signing with the Sign of the Cross at the door is followed by Entrance Procession and Gloria.
+RITE: Opening dialogue and signing with the Sign of the Cross at the start of Mass, followed by Gloria.
 Opening Prayer, then readings of the day and homily.
-Baptismal promises are renewed, then the celebration of baptism (water, chrism, candle, shawl and blessing of ears and mouth) with Mass then continuing as normal wth prayer of the Faithful, and special blessing prayers of Baptism added to Concluding Rite.
-(Beforehand: celebrate preparatory rites by blessing water and, possibly, anoint with oil of catechumens.)
+Baptismal promises are renewed, then the celebration of baptism (water, chrism, candle, shawl and blessing of ears and mouth) with Mass then continuing as normal with Prayer of the Faithful, and special blessing prayers of Baptism added to Concluding Rite.
+(Day before: celebrate preparatory rites by blessing water and, possibly, anoint with oil of catechumens.)